Royce-Coolidge/tournament-app/README.md

 4. From this list of players in my rounds array, I needed to create pairings for matches.

     There were two ways of potentially doing this.

     a. add a “matchId” property to the player object and assign that to each player, checking that only 2 players can have the same match Id.

     b.
 Or another option would be to create a Match object that has “player1” and “player2” properties that are assigned a player each.

     I decided to do option b to minimise the number of objects i was using.
 I added a match id by mapping over the shuffled players array and adding a matchID property to each player object. the trick was that for for every even indexed player, i incremented the matchId.

 4. I then used the reduce method to go through the shuffled players array and create a match object for each player object that had the same matchID.
 The match object assigned the players' playerIDS to the properties player1, player2.
 I then mapped over this array of match objects, creating a Match component for each one.

 I then had my Minimum Viable Product completed.

 From there i added mult-round functionality by adding onClick event listeners to the player names which would puch them back on to the (empty) players array in state.
-The 'Submit Winners' button would then push this player array on to the round array with a new matchId, creating an array of rrays.
+The 'Submit Winners' button would then push this player array on to the round array with a new matchId, creating an array of arrays.